egttopwwert/fahrenheit/README.md

 1) Windows 7, 8.1 or 10;
 2) Python 3.7+.

+### Contributing
-I were seperated on different components and commented all the code as maximum extent possible.
-So you won't get any trouble adding new features.
+I was separated into different components and commented on all the code as maximum extent possible.
+So I hope you won't get any trouble adding new features.

-If you want to contribute your ideas to this project, please contact my developer.
+To contribute to this project, you just need to fork this repository and translate your ideas into reality :)

+### Contact
+Illia Malovanyi - @egttopwwert (Telegram) - egttopwwert@gmail.com (email)

 Have a nice day :)